Should we jump to it? Or are there better ways of making sure your motorhome’s starter battery doesn’t reach the point of no return?

 Features also include Lithium-ion rechargeable battery, 12,000mAh capacity, copper-tipped jump start leads, carrybag

 Expect to pay £100

 Will it affect my insurance?

 A jump starter device can get motorhome owners back on the road quickly and save the need to seek “homestart” help from their breakdown provider.

 All Caravan Guard’s motorhome insurance policies come with roadside assistance breakdown cover as standard, however, homestart cover is not included.
-If motorhome policyholders cannot start their motorhomes at home, policyholders can still contact our breakdown provider AXA Assistance for homestart assistance subject to a fee per call out.

 We advise our motorhome owners to care for their batteries and make sure they remain charged throughout the winter – in many cases security devices are reliant on the battery for power so letting your battery run flat could affect your insurance policy cover.